sonam-git/Roster---Hub/README.md

 npm install
 cd ../frontend
 npm install
+(or Navigate to the root folder and simply npm i )
-4. or Npm run Develop
+4. then npm run develop

 ## License & Copyright ©